-The Foundation Degree in Children and Young People provides the perfect progression platform for further study on the BA (Hons) Early Childhood Studies, BA (Hons) Education or BA (Hons) Child and Youth Studies at the University of Derby, or the BA (Hons) Special Educational Needs and Disability, depending on the pathway studied.
+The Foundation Degree in Children and Young People provides the perfect progression platform for further study on the BA (Hons) Early Childhood Studies, BA (Hons) Education Studies, BA (Hons) Child and Youth Studies or the BA (Hons) Special Educational Needs and Disability at the University of Derby, depending on the pathway studied.
 It will also enhance your career prospects within your chosen profession.

 This qualification is awarded by the University of Derby.